Stochastic First-order Methods for Convex and Nonconvex Functional Constrained Optimization: Introduction

 \paragraph{Outline}This paper is organized as follows.
-Section \ref{sec-notn} describes notation and terminologies.
-Section \ref{sec:saddle_reformulation} exclusively deals with the ConEx method for solving problem \eqref{main-prob} in the convex setting.
-Subsection \ref{subsec:main_theorems} states the main convergence results of the ConEx method and subsection \ref{subsec:conv_analysis} shows the details of the convergence analysis.
-Section \ref{sec-alg1} presents the proximal point method for solving problem \eqref{main-prob} in the nonconvex setting and establishes its convergence behavior and iteration complexity.
-We also introduce an inexact variant of proximal point method in which subproblems are approximately solved and shows an overall iteration complexity result when the subproblems are solved using the ConEx method developed earlier.
+Section~\ref{sec-notn} describes notation and terminologies.
+Section~\ref{sec:saddle_reformulation} exclusively deals with the ConEx method for solving problem~\eqref{main-prob} in the convex setting.
+Section~\ref{subsec:main_theorems} states the main convergence results of the ConEx method and Section~\ref{subsec:conv_analysis} shows the details of the convergence analysis.
+Section~\ref{sec-alg1} presents exact and inexact proximal point methods for solving problem~\eqref{main-prob} in the nonconvex setting.
+Section~\ref{sec_exact_ppt} and \ref{sec:inexact_ppt} establishes their convergence behavior and iteration complexity under the MFCQ type assumptions.
+Section~\ref{sec:inexact-strong-feas} investigates the inexact proximal point method under the strong feasibility assumption, and shows an overall iteration complexity result when the subproblems are solved by the ConEx method.